xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/properties/keyed-properties/keyed-properties.md

       I1.KProp[;'One' 'Two']←10
 ```

 When APL calls a monadic `get` or a `set` function, it supplies an argument of type PropertyArguments,  which identifies which dimensions and indices were specified.
-See [PropertyArguments Class](../../../property-section/propertyarguments-class.md).
+See ["PropertyArguments Class"](../../../property-section/propertyarguments-class.md).